nickmcmillan/react-physics-dragger/README.md

 ```
 import Dragger from 'react-physics-dragger'
-import ResizeObserver from 'resize-observer-polyfill' // If you need a ResizeObserver polyfill, this one works pretty great.
+import ResizeObserver from 'resize-observer-polyfill' // If you need a ResizeObserver polyfill, this one works pretty great

 const App = () => {
   return (
     <Dragger
-      disabled={false} // Optional.
-Default is false.
+      disabled={false} // Optional
-      ResizeObserver={ResizeObserver} // If you need the polyfill pass it in here.
-Simples.
       friction={0.9} // Optional
       onFrame={frame => {...}} // Optional.
-This function is fired on every movement, resize, and mount.
+This function is fired on every movement, resize, and mount. `frame` provides the x position, progress, and dragger dimensions.
-      className="dragger" // Pass in whatever classNames or styles you'd like.
+      className="dragger" // Pass in whatever classNames or styles you'd like
+      ResizeObserver={ResizeObserver} // If you need the polyfill pass it in here
     >
         <div>1</div>
         <div>2</div>